Danixar/ResumeBuilder/README.md

 To use this script do the following:

-1) Download this project from GitHub
+1) Download this project from GitHub and navigate towards the project folder

 2) On the command line run something like this :
 	i) docker build -t resumebuilder .